LeoFu9487/rush01_tester/README.md

 4. ```bash test.sh```   or    ```bash random_test.sh```

 5. If answer is correct, you will see OK and the execution time.
-Otherwise, you will see KO and you can ```cat diff``` to see the details
+Otherwise, you will see KO and you can ```cd diff``` to see the details

 I created this under Ubuntu 20.04.
 Contact me if this has some problems in other environments.